-Criminal Bar Association
+Criminal Appeals Lawyers Association (CALA)

 Pro Bono Work

-Claire began her legal career at Solace Women’s Aid, North London, where she practised as a family law paralegal, assisting domestic violence victims in injunctive relief and care proceedings.
+Claire began her legal career at Solace Women’s Aid, North London, where she worked as a family law paralegal, assisting domestic violence victims in applications for injunctive relief and care proceedings.

 Immediately prior to being called to the bar Claire worked for Birnberg Peirce & Partners, where she assisted the immigration team in their asylum, SIAC and other immigration work.